ipeternella/strukts/README.md

 cmake .. && make
 ```

-The compiled static library can be found in `./build/lib/libstrukts.a`.
+The compiled static library can be found at `build/lib/libstrukts.a`.
 After that:

 - This static lib can be linked to your own project;
 - The headers of this lib can be found at `include/strukts`

-## Compiling and running tests
+## Compiling Tests

-First, clone this repo and create a build folder inside the cloned folder
+First, clone this repo and create a build folder inside the cloned folder:

 ```sh
 mkdir build && cd build